-- Disability benefits, such as waiver of premiums, are not granted to a dependent spouse however Waiver of premium cover for payer as policy owner can be offered in illustration. - Permanent Total Disability can be granted up to USD 750,000.
+- Disability benefits, such as waiver of premiums, are not granted to a dependent spouse. - Permanent Total Disability can be granted up to USD 750,000.

 Pregnancy

 The mortality risk during pregnancy and childbirth in healthy women in countries with sound medical care is minimal and the majority of cases can be accepted at standard rates.
 The following underwriting requirements will suffice provided there has been no adverse medical history.